-

 The following skills and experience would be preferred and beneficial for the role:

-Have understanding of evidence-based psychological practice
+Understanding of evidence-based psychological practice

-Experience of applying psychological knowledge to a clinical setting
+Have experience of applying psychological knowledge to clinical/neuro

 Previous experience of conducting research and project working